zilliztech/claude-context/packages/mcp/README.md

 ## Features

-- 🔌 MCP Protocol Compliance: Full compatibility with MCP-enabled AI assistants and agents
+- 🔌 **MCP Protocol Compliance**: Full compatibility with MCP-enabled AI assistants and agents
-- 🔍 Semantic Code Search: Natural language queries to find relevant code snippets
+- 🔍 **Hybrid Code Search**: Natural language queries using advanced hybrid search (BM25 + dense vector) to find relevant code snippets
-- 📁 Codebase Indexing: Index entire codebases for fast semantic search
+- 📁 **Codebase Indexing**: Index entire codebases for fast hybrid search across millions of lines of code
-- 🔄 Auto-Sync: Automatically detects and synchronizes file changes to keep index up-to-date
-- 🧠 AI-Powered: Uses OpenAI embeddings and Milvus vector database
+- 🔄 **Incremental Indexing**: Efficiently re-index only changed files using Merkle trees for auto-sync
+- 🧩 **Intelligent Code Chunking**: AST-based code analysis for syntax-aware chunking with automatic fallback
+- 🗄️ **Scalable**: Integrates with Zilliz Cloud for scalable vector search, no matter how large your codebase is
+- 🛠️ **Customizable**: Configure file extensions, ignore patterns, and embedding models
-- ⚡ Real-time: Interactive indexing and searching with progress feedback
+- ⚡ **Real-time**: Interactive indexing and searching with progress feedback
-- 🛠️ Tool-based: Exposes three main tools via MCP protocol

 ## Available Tools

 ### 1. `index_codebase`
-Index a codebase directory for semantic search.
+Index a codebase directory for hybrid search (BM25 + dense vector).

 **Parameters:**
 - `path` (required): Absolute path to the codebase directory to index